2023 Solar Incentives Guide for Cottage Grove, MN - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" broadly refers to financial incentives designed to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
-These incentives could include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are given by the federal government, some by the state of Minnesota and some by your utility company, county or municipality.
-Some broad categories of solar incentives include:
+The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage the adoption and use renewable energy by making solar panels more affordable.
+Solar incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the Minnesota government and some by your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-- Tax Exemptions: These can come in the form of property tax exemptions, which let you exclude the value of your solar system when paying taxes on your house.
+- Tax Exemptions: These might come in the form of property tax exemptions, which let you ignore the value of your solar system when calculating the taxes you pay on your house.
 They may also include exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Cottage Grove solar panel company with your questions.
+The best way to understand how the new Clean Energy Credit will apply to you is to speak with your local Cottage Grove solar panel installers directly.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these can include rebates, tax credits and more.
-Certain incentives are offered for only a limited time, while others are ongoing.
-These local incentives could come from the Minnesota government, or from your specific county or municipality.
+Some solar incentives are often also provided at the state and local level.
+Like with federal incentives, these might include rebates, tax credits and more.
+These incentives might be offered by the Minnesota government, or by your county or municipality.
+Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Cottage Grove